 Technology plays an essential role in 21st-century teaching and learning.
 With increasing access to knowledge and cutting edge software, students at Antwerp International School are provided with an environment where they can turn their ideas into reality.
 Students and Teachers have access to a broad range of technology across the campus which fosters an environment of communication, creativity and innovation.
-Secondary School utilizes a one to one, bring your of device, policy which allows students to have the flexibility and convenience of using a single device for school and home.
+Secondary School utilizes a one-to-one, bring your own device policy, which allows students to have the flexibility and convenience of using a single device for school and home.
 The younger learners in the Primary School are given the chance to use school provided laptops during technology based learning periods.

-AIS is aware of the challenges that come with providing students with their own computers, include increased screen time and cyber bullying.
+AIS is aware of the challenges that come with providing students with their own computers, include increased screen time and cyberbullying.
 Students are educated on the pitfalls of technology and how to avoid them.
-The focus at AIS is on being accountable for actions online and building a healthy proactive, and inclusive digital citizenry.
+The focus at AIS is on being accountable for actions online, and towards building a healthy proactive, and inclusive digital citizenship.